promptfoo/promptfoo/site/docs/configuration/expected-outputs/deterministic.md

 The `rouge-n` assertion checks if the Rouge-N score between the LLM output and expected value is above a given threshold.

 Rouge-N is a recall-oriented metric that measures the overlap of n-grams between the LLM output and the expected text.
 The score ranges from 0 (no overlap) to 1 (perfect match).
-This implementation uses Rouge-1, which compares individual words.

-This assertion is particularly useful for:
-- Evaluating text summarization quality
-- Checking paraphrasing accuracy
-- Verifying content preservation in text generation

 Example: